spraakbanken/sparv-pipeline/docs/user-manual/corpus-configuration.md

 to `[]`.
 This will cause errors in the XML exports though because the root element must be listed as a source annotation.
 If you do list anything here, make sure that you include the root element (i.e. the element that encloses all other included elements and text content) for each of your input documents.
 If you don't, the resulting output XML will be invalid and Sparv won't be able to produce XML files.
-If you only want to produce other output formats than XML you don't need to worry about this.
+If you only want to produce other output formats than XML, you don't need to worry about this.

 It is possible to rename elements and attributes present in your input data.
 Let's say your documents contain elements